 - 1. Remove the Chain Guide Bar periodically to clean and lubricate. - 2.
 Deburr rails of Guide Bar as needed.
-Use a flat file to make side edges square. - Remove sawdust and sap from the Bar Groove using a Guide Bar cleaning tool (sold separately), then lubricate the nose sprocket at the ports with grease.
+Use a flat file to make side edges square. - 3.
+Remove sawdust and sap from the Bar Groove using a Guide Bar cleaning tool (sold separately), then lubricate the nose sprocket at the ports with grease.

-Figure S: Cleaning and Lubricating Guide Bar
+Figure M: Cleaning and Lubricating Guide Bar

-Reverse the Guide Bar when replacing the Saw Chain to prevent uneven wear.
-When doing this, the Bar Support Plate will need to be remounted to the other side of the Guide Bar.
-The rails of the Guide Bar groove should always be parallel to each other.
+4. Reverse the Guide Bar when replacing the Saw Chain to prevent uneven wear.

+5. The rails of the Guide Bar groove should always be parallel to each other.
 Place a ruler along the surface of the Guide Bar and Saw Chain.
 If there is a gap, the bar is normal.

-Figure T: Normal Guide Bar
+Figure N: Normal Guide Bar